St Levan's Church, St Levan: Bells

 The tower contains three bells dating from 1641 (John Beaskam), 1754 (Abel Rudhall) and 1881 (Mears & Stainbank).

 Stone crosses

 Langdon (1896) records six stone crosses in the parish, of which two are in the churchyard.

 Stained window

 A stained glass window, the work of Messrs Joseph Bell and Son of Bristol, was placed in the chancel in March 1880.
 The window depicts Jesus, holding a child, between St Peter and St John and is in memory of Achile Baglehole who died when he fell off the cliff at Land's End in July 1879.

-Media

-St Levan's Church was featured in the first series of the BBC's Doctor Who.